hertzmann/hertzmann.github.io/_posts/2023-04-27-user-studies.md

 **Pitfall 1 (_Foregone conclusions_):** The results in the paper figures are good enough that obviously the method is better, and a user study is redundant.
 This is probably the common case among _accepted_ papers.
 The study was just a bunch of unnecessary extra work.

 Quantitative evaluation used to be rare, almost unheard of.
 Yet reviewers could still evaluate papers.
 None of my PhD work had it; it was only years later we started doing some user studies.
-I recently went through the SIGGRAPH 2008 proceedings (i.e., just before crowdworking took hold), and counted only two papers in the whole proceedings that had anything you might call a "user study."
-Yet, somehow there was lots of good work.
-Of course, studies and quantitative evaluations are often useful or necessary, but they are not _always_ necessary.
+I recently went through the entire SIGGRAPH 2008 proceedings (i.e., just before crowdworking took hold), and counted only three papers that had anything you might call a "user study."
+Yet, somehow lots of good work got published.
+There were lots of good papers without user studies.

-This pitfall is straightforward.
-I suggest that we can think of studies in the former cases as a "sanity check" on the figures, which I will expand on later in this essay.
+I suggest that we can think of studies as a "sanity check" on the figures, but a sanity check isn't always necessary.
+I will expand on later in this essay.

 **Pitfall 2 (_Replicability_):** The method isn't very good, but the user study purports to show that it is.